 The majority of my joint preservation work is through non-operative techniques.
 This includes biomechanical analysis, the introduction of simple supports like insoles or support clothing through to the use of supportive or biomechanical altering bracing.
 I also offer a consultation service regarding injections and Orthobiologics.

 Do you have concerns about your joints?
-Click here to learn how Mr Neil Jain can help you.
+Book a consultation with Mr Neil Jain via his Top Doctors profile today.